 This is the first piece in a series that CIVIC will publish throughout 2019 to mark the 20th anniversary of the UN Security Council taking up the protection of civilians on its agenda.
-Follow along here, on Facebook, and in our Twitter feed @CivCenter as we reflect on the status of the protection of civilians during this important anniversary year.
+Follow along here, on Facebook, and on Twitter with #POC20 as we reflect on the status of the protection of civilians during this important anniversary year.

 “There should be no mistake.
 Promoting the protection of civilians in armed conflict is no sideshow to the [Security] Council’s mandate for ensuring international peace and security; it is central to it.
 The ultimate aim of the Council’s work is to safeguard the security of the world’s people, not just the States in which they live.
 Clearly, faced with the disproportionate toll that modern conflict takes on civilians, the protection of individuals should be a primary consideration in the Council’s activities.”

 These were the words of Canada’s then-Foreign Minister, Lloyd Axworthy, exactly twenty years ago, during the first-ever UN Security Council meeting on the protection of civilians in armed conflict.
 The meeting, held under the initiative of the Canadian Presidency of the Council, also marked the adoption of the first-ever Presidential Statement on the protection of civilians, which called for a “comprehensive and coordinated approach” to address the plight of civilians caught in armed conflict.

 The Council’s focus on the protection of civilians in 1999 set the stage for the adoption of two landmark resolutions that year: Security Council resolution 1265 on the protection of civilians in armed conflict, adopted that September, and Security Council resolution 1270 adopted that October, which authorized the UN peacekeeping mission in Sierra Leone with a groundbreaking mandate under Chapter VII of the UN Charter to protect civilians.